AP Exclusive: Computer plate umps allowed in new labor deal

 "It would change the game for the good.
 It would continue the effort to eliminate human deficiency," Hall of Famer Mike Schmidt wrote in a story for The Associated Press in October.
 "We have replay everywhere else in the game.
 Like it or not, replay gets the call right."

+It is not clear whether the Major League Baseball Players Association would need to approve computerized ball and strikes.

+“We are aware the umpires and MLB are in negotiations over a new CBA,” said players’ union head Tony Clark, a former All-Star first baseman.
+“MLB will have their negotiation with them, and they will need to discuss with us.”

-Several AFL prospects praised the TrackMan system for calls on the inside and outside corners but said it struggled with breaking balls low or high in the strike zone.
+Several AFL prospects praised the TrackMan system for calls on the inside and outside corners but said it struggled with breaking balls low or high around the strike zone.

 "This idea has been around for a long time and it's the first time it's been brought to life in a comprehensive way," Morgan Sword, MLB's senior vice president of economics and operations, said on the night the Atlantic League experiment started.